jaysoo/react-nx-example/POST.md

 **Note:** The **dry run** feature of the CLI is useful if you want to verify that the changes are *as intended*.
 This previewing is made possible because schematics in CLI do not operate on the real filesystem.
 Rather, they describe what transformations should applied to a virtual representation of the filesystem.

-Next, we also need to update the generated `libs/gifs/tsconfig.json` to allow for React's JSX syntax by adding `"jsx": "react"` to `compilerOptions`.
+Next, we also need to update the generated `libs/gifs/tsconfig.json` to allow for React's JSX syntax by adding `"jsx": "react"` to `compilerOptions` , and including `"**/*.tsx"` files.

 ```json
 {